rstedman/tfs-pullrequest-dashboard/src/overview.md

 * Requested by me - Pull requests requested by the current user
 * Assigned to me - Pull requests created by another user that have the current user assigned as a reviewer
 * Assigned to my team - Pull requests created by another user that have a team assigned as a reviewer that the current user is directly or indirectly a member of.
-    * Inderect team membership means that a team that the current user is not a member of, but one of the teams that the user *is* a member of, is a member of the team (ex.
+    * Indirect team membership means that a team that the current user is not a member of, but one of the teams that the user *is* a member of, is a member of the team (ex.
 User memberof Team1 memberof Team2).
 This allows for pull requests assigned to "virtual" teams: a team made up of several other teams (ex.
 "UX Team" is made up of "UX Team 1" & "UX Team 2").
     * **Note**: Currently only supported for on-premises Team Foundation Server installations, due to APIs used that are currently unavailable in Visual Studio Team Services
 * Other Open pull requests - All other active pull requests that don't fall into any of the above categories